williamsteffens/os-challenge-SHAshanties/README.md

 ## Experiments

 For the experiments the code used has been listed as **Relevent Files**, and can all be found inside of the source folder.

+The **Setup** sections under each experiment expands on how the experiment was conducted.

 For clarification: the variations of client configurations used in the experiments are variations of the continuous client configurations.